TIBCOSoftware/flogo/docs/content/contributing/contribute-to-showcase.md

 {{% /notice %}}

 ## Adding your contribution
 After you've forked the [flogo](https://github.com/TIBCOSoftware/flogo) repo and cloned it to your local machine, open showcases/data/items.toml in your favorite text editor.
-Append your specific contribution, as shown below.
+You can search to see if your contribution has been listed already or simply append your specific contribution, as shown below.

 ```toml
 [[items]]